Carmen Cortez, a graduate in ecology, stands in the Ecological Garden of the Student Farm

 • Competitive Edge Summer Bridge Program

-• The UC Davis Competitive Edge Summer Bridge Program is an eight-week “early start” research and professional development program for selected incoming graduate students.
+• The Competitive Edge Program is paused for summer 2024.
+The Competitive Edge Summer Bridge Program is an eight-week “early start” research and professional development program for selected incoming graduate students.
 Competitive Edge is motivated by the belief that a diverse graduate student body enhances the quality of the educational experience for all students.
 Tied directly to UC Davis' strategic plan To Boldly Go, Competitive Edge works towards fulfilling our mission to be fully inclusive and supportive of all students.

 • First Generation Grads Initiative